-Living in the UK is expensive business, there’s no question about that.
-Now is not the time to be frivolous with your cash, and if there are savings to be had you should be grabbing them with both hands.
 Cut the cost of your energy bills (you can even get free solar panels to help) and you’ll have more cash to spend on what you want, especially during those chilly winter months when we all could do with some cheering up.

 - Are you eligible for a grant?

-- Energy Saving Trust
+- Cut energy costs with the Energy Saving Trust

 - Top tips for cheaper energy

-ECO Affordable Warmth Scheme
+the Affordable Warmth Scheme

 What can I get?